-The following table lists Concurrent documentation for RedHawk Architect and the components that can be installed using RedHawk Architect.
-Depending upon the document, they are available online on RedHawk Linux systems or from the Concurrent documentation web site at http://redhawk.ccur.com/docs.
+The following table lists Concurrent Real-Time documentation for RedHawk Architect and the components that can be installed using RedHawk Architect.
+Depending upon the document, they are available online on RedHawk Linux systems or from the Concurrent Real-Time documentation web site at http://redhawk.concurrent-rt.com/docs.